 5. Hit the Water Rides, or Hang Out at Splash Pads

 There’s no faster way to cool off at the theme parks than by getting soaked on a water ride or splashed at a water playground.
 Islands of Adventure has all three water rides: Jurassic Park River Adventure, Popeye and Bluto’s Bilge-Rat Barges and Dudley Do-Right's Ripsaw Falls.
-Tadpoles (and the tadpoles at heart) can play at the kiddie water playground, If I Ran the Zoo, at Islands of Adventure.
+Tadpoles (and the tadpoles at heart) can play at the kiddie water playgrounds, If I Ran the Zoo and Camp Jurassic at Islands of Adventure and Po's Kung Fu Training Camp at Universal Studios (opening June 14, 2024).
 Toon Lagoon also has a few water elements to keep an eye out for.
 Additionally, pay a visit to the mischievous Mystic Fountain in the Lost Continent for a wet and wild good time!
+And, of course, we can't froget to mention the mist sprinklers outside Animal Actors on Location!

-6. Swim at Universal's Volcano Bay or Your Resort’s Pool
+6. Swim at Universal Volcano Bay or Your Resort’s Pool

 In need of an island getaway?
 Volcano Bay offers a watery paradise for when you just want to chill out on a lazy river or speed down a thrilling water coaster.
 From Tot Tiki Reef to Ko’kiri Body Plunge, the water park has something for every member of the family.